 When to Seek Counseling

-Counseling makes sense when you are having trouble coping with a stressful situation or solving a personal problem.
-It offers emotional support, new perspectives, and help considering possible solutions.
-So if you are in a lot of distress, feel overwhelmed by a problem, or find that you keep repeating the same mistakes, then you might consider seeking counseling.
+Counseling is available if you are having trouble coping with a stressful situation or solving a personal problem.
+Counselors can provide emotional support, new perspectives, and help when considering possible solutions.
+So if you are in distress, feel overwhelmed by a problem, or find that you keep repeating the same mistakes, then you might consider seeking counseling.